diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ## Data distribution

 While seeing data samples is definitely helpful for a user trying to make sense of a table, another piece of the puzzle is information about the domains of fields.
 The schema section already describes the fields' data types.
-The data distribution section additionaly takes a look at the concrete values within each field and generates metrics describing field domains more precisely.
+The data distribution section additionally takes a look at the concrete values within each field and generates metrics describing field domains more precisely.

 ![Data distribution](images/data.png)